heygautam2001/QSpiders/SQL.md

 ## History of sql
   - 1979 Invented --> sequel
   - Invented by IBM
-  - In 1981 oracle corporation's one person renames it as SQl(EF CODD )
+  - In 1981 oracle corporation's one person renames it as SQL(EF CODD )
   - The father of sequel F. Boycee , D . chamberlin